Geerodge/georgemc.co.uk/src/pages/contact.md

 Alternatively, you can call me on [07899 890634](tel:07899890634).

-You can read more about [the services I provide here](/consulting).
+You can read more about [the marketing services I provide here](/services).

 #### Have a Question?